aldobritano/Capstone-Project/README.md

 ## The Steps

-* Use scraping using `beautifulsoup` on the Jupyter notebook first.
+* scrap from the imdb website `https://www.imdb.com/search/title/?release_date=2019-01-01,2019-12-31` using `beautifulsoup` on the Jupyter notebook first.
 * The tag information you want to get can be adjusted.

 ```python